 Congratulations to Dr. Jeanette O'Quin on winning the 2016 AVMA Animal Welfare Award!
 Read more here.

 ASV Past President, Dr. Martha Smith-Blackmore in the news and doing great things!
 Read all about her new project in suspected cases of animal abuse in the Boston area.

-Million Cat Challenge Update - Half a million cats saved so far!!
+Million Cat Challenge Update - Reaching a life-saving milestone soon!!
 Read more

 Board Certification in Shelter Veterinary Medicine is now a reality!